-- 1. Energy performance of the portfolio
+- 1. Energy performance of the portfolio;

-- 2. Adaptation to climate risks
+- 2. Adaptation to climate risk;

-- 3. Enhance local biodiversity
+- 3. Enhance local biodiversity;

-- 4. Inclusion & well-being within communities

-- 5. Tenant satisfaction
+- 4. Tenant satisfaction & engagement; and

-- 6. Employee satisfaction & development
+- 5. Employee satisfaction & development.

-The disclosure sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
+The disclosure describes the environmental and social characteristics which the Fund promotes, sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
 It sets out what data sources are used, what measures are taken to ensure data quality and how data is processed.